-Here are some time lapse videos of our crew working on Columbia Avenue in Brooklyn installing a Viessmann boiler and tank.
+Here are some time lapse videos and pictures of our project on Columbia Street in Brooklyn installing a Viessmann boiler and tank.
 We will add more as the project progresses.

 Here is a very useful pdf regarding the requirements for annual boiler inspections in NYC.

 We are continuing our conversion from an electric heating system to a gas hydronic heating system in a brownstone on West 88th Street.
 To see the boiler portion of this project please check out our blog post - http://www.absolutemechanicalcoinc.com/blog/2016/8/3/jobs-in-progress-west-88th-street.

 We installed the boiler while we waited for the utility to bring gas into the building.
 Once we had gas and a meter we began the installation of the heating system throughout the house.
 We are removing the existing electric baseboards and installing cast iron radiators.
 We were able to do this in the winter by making the boiler go live before the heating system installation began.
 As each radiator was installed, it was turned on.
 Construction was performed while the apartment was occupied.
 Below are pictures of the protection of the property which was removed every evening and replaced every morning.

 Some of the pipes are capped because we are waiting for the next phase to begin.
 The next phase is bringing the pipes to the top floor.

 We will be updating this post with pictures as the installation progresses.

 We are very excited to announce that we have completed our oil to gas conversion for a 39 unit steam building in Manhattan.
 Details about the building and project are in our "Steam Heating Projects" section of the website - http://www.absolutemechanicalcoinc.com/east-51st-street-steam-boiler/